 the text displayed on the welcome text is dependent on the subdomain.
 This could be implemented in the same way as the logo images.
 For example, the welcome text could be in a file called myip_gipc_eu_welcome.html or login_mydips_eu_welcome.html. )

-Patentopolis demo agreement to be provided(Prakash: the online demo agreement of Patentopolis version should not be used on GIPC version)
+the online demo agreement of Patentopolis version should not be used on GIPC version)

 (2) for PP version : (2.1) the page includes with license included (2.2) add print functionality for license